RPBCACUEAIIBH/TouchBar/README.md

  - Download as .zip package, go to the Sketch/Include Library/Add .ZIP Library... in you Arduino IDE, select it, and click ok.
 2. Open the included example sketch to see how to use it.
 3. It includes a KiCAD library I made with few symbols and several footprints so you can make a proper touch bar on PCB.

+Note: The vias on the touch bar footprints are relatively large so that you can put LEDs beneath, and display it's position.
+Position display is not implemented yet and it's probably gonna be another library...

 [If you find this useful, please consider donationg.](http://osrc.rip/Support.html)